stroborobo/werc/sites/werc.cat-v.org/docs/user_management.md

 User and Group Management
 =========================

-User accounts and group membership are stored under `etc/users/` and `etc/groups/` respectively.
+User account and group membership information are stored under `etc/users/`.

 A user account consists of a directory under `etc/users/` that contains files with that users account information, the only required file is `password` containing a password for the user.
 For example: